Updated on November 15, 2023

 The first and most important rule when drinking beer in the shower is to avoid glass.
-Just like hanging out around the pool, there’s nothing that spoils the experience faster than a broken bottle.
+Like hanging out around the pool, nothing spoils the experience faster than a broken bottle.

-The canned beer is really central to the experience.
-So much so that I would say if you can’t find the beer you want in a can, find something else that is.
+The canned beer is central to the experience.
+So much so that I would say if you can’t find the beer you want in a can, find something else.

 Rule 2: Intend to Finish

-When selecting your go-to shower beer pick it with the intention to finish it.
-A shower beer is meant to be consumed and finished before you’re done.
+When selecting your go-to shower beer, pick it with the intention of finishing it.
+You’re meant to consume a shower beer before you’re done lathering.

 It’s primarily the principle of the thing.
 Shower beer has, for most of history, been a post-yard work slam session.
 And before the craft beer explosion, that was almost always with a mainline American lager.

-It’s also based in some practicality.
-By the time you get out, that beer is going to be a little warm, soggy, and leaving a trail of suds in its wake.
+It’s also based on some practicality.
+By the time you get out, that beer will be a little warm, soggy, and leaving a trail of suds in its wake.

 Rule 3: Go Sessionable